Hemzz2325/Netflix-Clone/README.md

 # Netflix-Clone
-This is a Netflix clone using HTML and CSS and it a Responsive desing
+This is a Netflix clone using HTML and CSS and it is a Responsive desing